Ramy Nassar

 Talks

-A board-level framing for what AI can do today, what is realistic in the next five to ten years, and where ethics and governance should set hard limits.
+What AI can do in the enterprise today, what is realistic over the next five to ten years, and where governance should set hard limits.

 Key takeaways:

-- A capital-allocation lens on which AI investments scale and which should stay in pilot
+- A capital-allocation lens on which investments scale and which stay in pilot

-- Practical governance lines for responsible enterprise use
+- Governance lines for responsible enterprise use, including where to walk away

 Key takeaways: